vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-EsxiCertificateMode.md

 ## Synopsis

-Retrieves the certificate management mode value from the vCenter Server instance for a workload domain.
+Retrieves the certificate management mode value from the vCenter instance for a workload domain.

 ## Syntax